 Another Aussie-made brand, Australian Face Masks have wide facial coverage and come in a number of colours.
 Check them out here.
 NB: Due to increased demand there's currently a 23-day delay in shipping orders for Australian Face Masks.

 Chopsuey Inc is a local maker from West Footscray that makes personalised guitar straps.
 Now, they've started making colourful face masks made from 100 per cent cotton.
 Check them out here.

 This CBD store is now selling artist-designed cloth face masks.
 Check them out here.
 NB: Monster Threads masks are currently sold out but you can pre-order online from the new batch due August 15.

 These stylish face masks are made in Fitzroy North, coming in some cute patterns and come with a pocket to insert a filter.
 Plus you can get free shipping for all orders in Australia – check them out here.

 These triple-layered masks are made in Melbourne in compliance with DHHS mask guidelines.
-There's a stack of cool designs available for both kids and adults, and 20 per cent of profits go towards charities (the charities change but during July and August the company is supporting the Asylum Seeker Resource Centre, Beyond Blue, the RSPCA, Bridging the Gap and Surfrider Foundation Australia).
+There's a stack of cool designs available for both kids and adults, and 20 per cent of profits go towards charities.
+You'll get your mask pretty quickly too, with the business using a next-day carbon neutral courier to dispatch the masks.
 Take a look at the range here.

 With in-person theatre productions put on ice, actor Todd McKenney has channeled his energy into a new project that helps out both his fellow stage and screen colleagues, and Australians looking after their community.
 The actor has launched a new website called Todd Masks – an online marketplace where the public can buy reusable face masks created by out-of-work costume designers.